KYVENetwork/docs/docs/validators/protocol_nodes/pools/dydx_state-sync/introduction.md

 ## Goal

-The goal of this pool is to validate and archive state-sync snapshots from Cronos permanently and decentralized.
-With this data, we want to make it possible for other nodes to state-sync the data from KYVE, making expensive archival nodes on Cronos obsolete in the long run.
+The goal of this pool is to validate and archive state-sync snapshots from dYdX permanently and decentralized.
+With this data, we want to make it possible for other nodes to state-sync the data from KYVE, making expensive archival nodes on dYdX obsolete in the long run.
 More information on how to perform state-sync with KYVE visit the documentation about KSYNC [here](https://github.com/KYVENetwork/ksync).
 KSYNC [here](https://github.com/KYVENetwork/ksync).